 Learn why wheat and triticale are priority food allergens.

-There were 8 undeclared milk and dairy products recalled this year.
+43 undeclared milk and dairy products recalled.
 Young children and even adults are at risk of getting exposed to these products.
 Signs and symptoms of milk allergy range from mild to severe and can include wheezing, vomiting, hives and digestive problems.

 Milk allergy can also cause anaphylaxis — a severe, life-threatening reaction.
 Learn why milk is a priority allergen